NitroTears/dsstore-begone/README.md

 DS_Store Begone
 ========================

-This is a simple program I wrote that can remove all .DS_Store files from a selected drive.
+This is a simple program I wrote that can remove all .DS_Store and other trash files from a selected drive.

 The exact files and folders removed from the drive are:
 -   The ``.fseventsd`` folder.